 What summer jobs might provide me with good experience for figuring out what I want to do?

-Summers are a great time to explore some aspects of possible jobs and/or activities involved in careers in psychology.
+Summers are a great time to explore some aspects of possible jobs and/or activities involved in careers in psychological science.
 You can get these experiences in a variety of ways; through a full- or part-time job or volunteer position.
 Just because you can't devote all your time to the work, don't believe it isn't important.
 Even a few hours a week might help you (and a future employer or graduate program) get a sense of your interests and comfort working with particular skills, populations, settings, and/or material.

-If you believe you might want to pursue a career in some area of applied psychology, there are a variety of community settings that can provide useful experience.
+If you believe you might want to pursue a career in some area of applied psychological science, there are a variety of community settings that can provide useful experience.
 Contact mental health agencies, YMCAs, Boys' & Girls' Clubs, and other nonprofit agencies to check out possible volunteer or paid positions.
-Some business settings can provide you with experience that is useful for exploring a future in organizational psychology, personnel, and related issues.
+Some business settings can provide you with experience that is useful for exploring a future in organizational psychological science, personnel, and related issues.
 You might also consider summer camps or child care settings if you think you want to pursue a career working with children (it's important to know if you're really up to working with children for 8 hours a day).

 UVM's Office of Career Services may also be able to provide assistance; and remember that if you are eligible for work-study, you can earn your work study hours off-campus in community nonprofit organizations as well as on-campus in research laboratories and offices.

 How do I find a graduate school to apply to?

 Check our graduate school link for details on applying to graduate schools.
 Also be sure to check the APA website.
 If you are serious about applying, then it's best to purchase a copy of the APA's current guide to graduate schools for up-to-date information.